damix00/taskbuddy-flutter/README.md

 🏆 1st Place Winner in the national computer science competition in the Software Development category in Croatia, 2024.

-You can also check out the backend [here](https://github.com/damix00/taskbuddy-backend).
+You can also check out the [backend](https://github.com/damix00/taskbuddy-backend) and [admin panel](https://github.com/damix00/taskbuddy-admin) repos.

 ## Features